 According to the Lawson biography, “Zig-Zag-and-Swirl” by Lyell D. Henry Jr. (1991 University of Iowa Press), Lawson was given an ultimatum by stockholders: Get the new plane flying or resign from the company.

-Lawson and pilot Clarence H. Wilcox took the controls, lumbered down the too-short runway and into the deep soft earth of a freshly plowed adjoining farm field, and struggled into the air.
-But the gigantic three-engine plane (its wingspan was longer than a Boeing 737) was moving too slowly to gain altitude.
+Lawson and pilot Clarence H. Wilcox took the controls, lumbered the length of the too-short runway and on into the deep soft earth of a freshly plowed adjoining farm field before struggled into the air.
+But the gigantic three-engine plane (its wingspan was longer than that of a Boeing 737) was moving far too slowly to gain altitude.
 To avoid hitting a farmhouse, pilot Wilcox banked the plane sharply, grazed an elm tree, then slammed hard into a telephone pole.
 The plane crashed seconds into its first flight.

 The aircraft was demolished but Lawson and Wilcox emerged from the mangled wreckage unscathed.
 Lawson calmly ordered coffee and doughnuts delivered to the crash scene and told reporters he would soon have the aircraft repaired.
 In fact, the company was shattered as completely as its airplane and closed its doors soon afterward.

 The loss of the Midnight Airliner is especially sad, as author Lyell Henry notes, because it was, in many ways, a highly advanced design and among the largest biplanes built to that time.
-Moreover, it did get off the ground and was responding to controls.
+Furthermore, it did get off the ground and was responding well to controls.